When an investor says “email it,” they are not asking for your life story.

 - No clear ask

-- Hiding weak unit economics (acknowledge, show path)
+- Hiding weak unit economics (acknowledge, show the path)

 1) Title